-The transportation industry in India plays an important role in the development of the country’s economy.
-Being a part of the tertiary industry, it provides support to the primary and secondary industry of the country.
+The transportation industry in India plays a vital role in the development of the country’s economy.
+Being a part of the tertiary sector, it provides support to the primary and secondary sector of the country.
 Many people choose train or truck for transporting goods, i.e. railways or roadways mode of transportation of the goods.
-Also, the government of India recently introduced GST on transport of goods by road.
+Also, the government of India recently introduced GST on the transport of goods by road.

 In the GST regime, the same person is responsible for the payment of GST, but the taxation scope is widened.

 Also Read: Train Vs Truck For Transporting Goods

 The notification No. 12/2017-Central Tax (Rate) explains GTA as “goods transport agency means any person who provides service in relation to transport of goods by road and issues consignment note, by whatever name called”.

 The transporter must issue a consignment note to the service provider for it to be considered as a GTA.
 If the transporter does not issue a consignment note, the provider does not come under the domain of GTA.